jgarciasuarez/jgarciasuarez.github.io/about_v2.md

 ### Data-driven: friction and mechanics

 Phenomenological constitutive laws have traditionally been used to model both frictional phenomena and material mechanical response, particularly for computational analysis.
-Event though some materials can be faithfully represented accurately in certain conditions, oftentimes complex behavior (damage, cyclic loadind, dissipation) is either not properly captured or represented at the expense of a large set of parameters that require painstaking calibration.
+Event though some materials can be faithfully represented in certain conditions, oftentimes complex behavior (damage, cyclic loadind, dissipation) is either not properly captured or represented at the expense of a large set of parameters that require painstaking calibration.
 The new data-driven computational mechanics paradigm presents an alternative that works directly with datasets (either experimental or mined from micromechanical simulations) thus avoiding both modeling biases and calibration altogether.

 - Wattel, S., Molinari, J. F., Ortiz, M., & Garcia-Suarez, J. (2023).
 Mesh d-refinement: a data-based computational framework to account for complex material response.
 Mechanics of Materials, 180, 104630. [link](https://www.sciencedirect.com/science/article/pii/S0167663623000765)